JarryShaw/PyPCAPKit/src/interface/README.md

 # Interface Manual

-&emsp; `jspcap` is an open source library for PCAP extraction and analysis, written in __Python 3.6__.
+&emsp; `pcapkit` is an open source library for PCAP extraction and analysis, written in __Python 3.6__.
 The following is a manual for interface usage.

  - [Macros](#macros)
     * [Formats](#formats)